Electric Magma

 Electric Magma is an instrumental heavy riff rock band from Toronto, Ontario, Canada.
-Electric Magma was formed between 2000-2001 by Tryg Smith, Tim Reesor and Tom Brouard.
-Influenced by the stoner rock movement from the mid 1990s (Fu Manchu, Kyuss, Clutch, Corrosion of Conformity), Electric Magma is known for their improvised style of riff-based rock music.
+Electric Magma was formed between 2000 and 2001 by Tryg Smith, Tim Reesor and Tom Brouard.
+Influenced by the stoner rock movement from the mid-1990s (Fu Manchu, Kyuss, Clutch, Corrosion of Conformity), Electric Magma is known for their improvised style of riff-based rock music.

 Electric Magma has released seven full-length albums.
-Smith and Reesor, the core songwriters, remain the sole founding members.
 All of Electric Magma's albums have been released by Around Ahead Music, the band's record label.

 Electric Magma's 2012 release: Canadian Samurai II was mixed in California by Scott Reeder of Kyuss.
 The album cover features the artwork of Ken Kelly, who also painted the covers of the Kiss albums Destroyer and Love Gun.